-POLICY # ACI- Sexual Harassment, Misconduct and Discrimination-2019
+Sexual Harassment, Misconduct and Discrimination-2022

-POLICY SECTION All Students and Employees
+tudents and Employees

-POLICY TITLE Sexual Harassment, Sexual Misconduct and Discrimination based on Sex -
+al Harassment, Sexual Misconduct and Discrimination based on Sex

-Title IX

-EFFECTIVE DATE 8/2023

-NEW / REVISED 8/2023
+19 /

+7/2023

 BACKGROUND

 Austin Career Institute is committed to maintaining a learning and working environment that is free from discrimination based on sex in accordance with Title IX of the Education Amendments of 1972 (Title IX), which prohibits discrimination based on sex in education programs or activities, Title VII of the Civil Rights Act of 1964 (Title VII), which prohibits sex discrimination in employment; and the Campus Sexual Violence Elimination Act (SaVE Act).
 Sexual misconduct, as defined later in this policy (see Definitions and Examples), will not be tolerated and will be subject to disciplinary action.
 Any student or employee of Austin Career Institute will promptly be disciplined if found in violation of this policy.